Health Professions Advisor Committee: Professor of Biology

 In the research lab, Newman has mentored investigative projects by a large number of students, and has taken many to present their research at American Society for Microbiology annual meetings (students presented in New Orleans & Boston), an international conference in Pune, India as well as undergraduate research conferences.

 Past research has focused on a purine biosynthetic enzyme that is a potential target for developing new antibiotics.
 More recently, his lab has been studying new species of bacteria that have been discovered by Lycoming College students in the nearby Loyalsock Creek, a major tributary of the Susquehanna River.
-This work has been advanced by a recent $327,000 Instrumentation Grant from the National Science Foundation to purchase:
+This work has been advanced by a $328,000 Major Research Instrumentation Grant from the National Science Foundation to purchase:

-- Biolog Omnilog Combo II System for Metabolic Fingerprinting of bacteria and Phenotype Microarrays
+- Biolog Omnilog Combo II System for Metabolic Fingerprinting of Bacteria and Phenotype Microarrays

 - Microbial ID Inc Gas Chromatograph-based Microbial Identification System for Fatty Acid Methyl Ester (FAME) Analysis

 - Agilent 1200 High Performance Liquid Chromatography System